 Seam finishing is a very important part of the sewing process in creating garment patterns.
-They are the backbone of any sewn project.
+This is the backbone of any sewing project.
 Seams make the inside of the garment look as neat and clean and professional as the outside.
-A proper seam finish can prevent the fabric from fraying and creating a mess.
+A proper garment design online course will teach you that a seam finish can prevent the fabric from fraying and creating a mess.

 Garment creation is an art!
 There are various methods to perform seam finishing on a fabric.
 Through this blog, you are going to learn four best practices in seam finishing.